 Introduction

 According to the 2019 Revision of the World Population Prospects, by 2050,people over the age of 65 will be 16% of the total population[1].
-Sucha change in the pattern of population growth emphasizes the importance of aging studies in neuroimaging.
+Sucha change in the pattern of population growth in favor of elderly people emphasizes the importance of aging studies in neuroimaging.
 During healthy aging, functional[2] and structural[3] changes occur in the brain.
 Beyond healthy aging, a notable amount of the aging population is susceptible to neurodegenerative diseases.
-The most common of them is Alzheimer’s disease which affectsapproximately 30% of people aged 85 or older[4].
+The most common of them is Alzheimer’s disease, which affectsapproximately 30% of people aged 85 or older[4].
 Understanding healthy brain aging is therefore crucial to be able to detect the early biomarkers of the age-related diseases.

-Age-related structural brain changes were reported in various areas including: cortical thickness and signal intensity[5].
+Age-related structural brain changes including cortical thickness and signal intensity were reported in various areas [5].
 These changes are so profound that age prediction from brain MR images can feasibly be performed with machine learning[6]or based on the contrast at the tissue borders[7].
-On the other hand, there are also age-related tissue changes in the brain.
-It is demonstrated that the main driver of the age-related GM volume loss in subcortical area is the tissue property changes rather than atrophy[8].In several studies, myelin, water content and iron were reported as the main factors that contribute to the structural changes in the aging brain.
+On the other hand, there are also age-related changes in the brain in intrinsic characteristics of the tissues.
+It is demonstrated that the main driver of the age-related GM volume loss in subcortical areas is the tissue property changes rather than atrophy[8].In several studies, myelin, water content and iron were reported as the main factors that contribute to the structural changes in the aging brain.
 In MR imaging, these differences are observed through longitudinal relaxation time T1,the longitudinal relaxation rate R1 (R1 =1/T1) and transverse relaxation time T2.
-There are several studies reporting a relationship between myelin and T1[9,10].
-Reduced myelination of the underlying tissue tends to prolong T1[11].Rooney et al. (2007) showed the relative contribution of iron content to R1maps[12].
-Higher iron concentration in deep brain nuclei[13] and cortex[14] reduces T1.
-In addition, T1 is linearly proportional to the water content[15] and age-related reduced water content tends to reduce T1[14].Furthermore, it is important to consider that these factors are coupled.
-While myelin is a key factor determining the interpretation of T1, the water content of the myelin is a confounding factor.

-Although conventional MRI techniques are powerful for understanding gross alterations in the aging brain, due to several technical limitations, the MRI signal bears inadequate information regarding the microstructure of the underlying tissues[16].
+However, due to several technical limitations, the MRI signal bears inadequate information regarding the microstructure of the underlying tissues[16] through the T1, R1 and T2 measures.
 First, the signal is a nonlinear mix of several signal contrasts (T1, T2 or proton density (PD)).
 Second, choice of the data acquisition parameters such as inversion time, echo time, flip angle, can only be determined sub-optimally.
 Third, hardware artefacts in conventional MRI are difficult to circumvent through reverse engineering the signal.
 Due to these factors, use of conventional MRI techniques does not allow prediction of underlying properties of the human brain tissue.
-On the other hand, T1 relaxation time is a good indicator of local tissue density (such as water content), macromolecules(e.g. myelin), paramagnetic (e.g. iron) concentration, lipid and protein composition of the underlying tissue.
+On the other hand, T1 relaxation time is a good indicator of local tissue density (such as water content), macromolecules(e.g. myelin), paramagnetic concentration (e.g. iron), as well as the lipid and protein compositions of the underlying tissue.
 Another superior property of the T1 is that it is less affected by hardware artefacts[17].Additionally, T1 of the human brain has also been reported as a biomarker of development and maturation[18].
-The above-mentioned properties emphasize that T1 is a suitable parameter for aging studies.
+The above-mentioned properties emphasize that T1 is a suitable parameter to investigate aging changes.